 The secondhand furniture that sits in the office of Jarrell Smith at the Nancy K. Perry Children’s Shelter has a few nicks and dents.
 But that didn’t stop the shelter’s namesake and co-founder from seeing its potential and reclaiming it from the trash pile one day.

-As Smith fondly remembers, the penny-pinching, but caring, spirit of Perry is what made the temporary home for abused and neglected children the safe haven it still is today.
+As Smith fondly remembers, the parsimonious, but caring, spirit of Perry is what made the temporary home for abused and neglected children the safe haven it still is today.
 The executive director tells the story of running errands with Perry the afternoon she saw the gently-used furniture being hauled to the curb.
 Wanting to save money so more funds could be directed to the kids at the shelter, she wasted no time grabbing up the usable pieces.

 “She’s the reason the shelter came to be,” Smith said.
 “She just loved the kids and could get things done.”

 The mission of the shelter continues to be what Perry and Lexington County Sheriff James Metts envisioned 41 years ago when they fought to open it.
 Taking in those who have been cast aside and showing them love, the staff are dedicated to providing a sanctuary for children no matter their circumstance.